Frequently Asked Questions

 The electrolyte can be removed after this time and re-used in another battery or the V₂O₅ can be recovered for use in the steel industry.
 A truly sustainable solution.

 Who is VSUN Energy partnering with in this strategy?

 VSUN Energy is involved with a range of different stakeholders throughout the battery storage market.
 This includes battery makers, renewable installers and electrolyte producers.

-- We are collaborating with C-Tech on the development of vanadium electrolyte production capability in Australia through both stand-alone and mine-attached facilities.
+- We are collaborating with US Vanadium on the development of vanadium electrolyte production capability in Australia in conjunction with Australian Vanadium Limited.